Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Relations and Digraphs

+For a graph on $I$ the number of vertices is the \emph{size} of the graph.
 A subset of a digraph $\Pi$ is a digraph and we will call it a \emph{subgraph} of $\Pi$.
 Observe that disjoint subgraphs may have vertices in common.
 We will call two subgraphs \emph{separated} when they have no vertices in common.
 Of course, separated subgraphs are disjoint.
 We call $\Pi$ \emph{connected} if it cannot be written as the disjoint union of two separated proper subgraphs.

 A digraph $\Pi$ on $I$ is called a round robin tournament, or simply a \emph{tournament} , when it is complete on $I$, i.e. when every pair of distinct elements of $I$ is connected by an edge.
 Thus, a digraph $\Pi$ is a tournament when $\Pi \cup \Pi^{-1} \cup 1_I = I \times I$.
-Clearly, if $\Pi$ is a tournament on $I$ and $J$ is a nonempty subset of $I$, then the restriction $\Pi|J$ is a tournament on $J$.
+Clearly, if $\Pi$ is a tournament on $I$ and $J$ is a subset of $I$, then the restriction $\Pi|J$ is a tournament on $J$.

+For a tournament on $I$ the cardinality $|I|$ is the size of the tournament.
+By convention, $\Pi = \emptyset$ on a singleton set $I$ is the trivial tournament of size $1$.

 For a tournament $\Pi$ we think of $i \to j$ to mean $i$ beats $j$.
 Hence, the \emph{score} for $i$ is the cardinality of the output set, $|\Pi(i)|$.
-The \emph{score vector} $(s_1, \dots, s_p)$ for a tournament on a set $I$ with cardinality $p$, consists of the scores of the elements, listed in non-decreasing order.
+The \emph{score vector} $(s_1, \dots, s_p)$ for a tournament of size $p$, consists of the scores of the elements, listed in non-decreasing order.
 The score vector for a tournament was introduced and characterized by Landau \cite{L3} as a tool for his study of animal behavior.
 It is clear that the sum of the scores is the number of edges $p(p - 1)/2$.

 Clearly, any digraph on $I$ can be extended to occur as a subgraph of some tournament on $I$.

 The following is a sharpening by Moon, \cite{M} Theorem 3, of a result of Harary and Moser, see \cite{HM} Theorem 7.